| I have

 that really stick in your mind never to repeat again.

 I think of it as paying for my education.
+I have listed some general pointers for

 the beginning collector to consider that I think will help in